Bradman Best: 2020

-Despite scoring two tries in Round 3 against the Penrith Panthers, Best failed to provide an assist to teammate Edrick Lee in the final stages of the match; which ended in a 14-14 draw.
+Despite scoring two tries in Round 3 against the Penrith Panthers, Best failed to provide an assist to teammate Edrick Lee in the final stages of the match; which ended in a 14–14 draw.
 In response, Lee and Best practiced one-on-one passing in the lead-up to the Round 4 match against the Canberra Raiders.
 In the Round 4 match, Best scored another two tries and provided a try assist; which had Lee score the try in a similar scenario to the previous match.
-After the game, Best sparked instantaneous social media attention, controversially likened to other Australian athletes such as Don Bradman for his performance in Newcastle's 34-18 win over Canberra.
+After the game, Best sparked instantaneous social media attention, controversially likened to other Australian athletes such as Don Bradman for his performance in Newcastle's 34–18 win over Canberra.

 2021

 On 27 March, Best was ruled out of action for four weeks with an elbow injury in Newcastle's victory over the New Zealand Warriors.

 In round 14, Best was taken from the field in Newcastle's loss against South Sydney and was ruled out for an indefinite period.

 Best returned to the Newcastle side for their round 20 match against Canberra.
-In round 21 against Brisbane, he injured his shoulder during the game and was taken to hospital for scans.
+In Round 21 against Brisbane, he injured his shoulder during the game and was taken to hospital for scans.

 2022

 In round 11 of the 2022 NRL season, Best was taken from the field during Newcastle's defeat against Brisbane with a dislocated elbow.
 Best was later ruled out from playing for an indefinite period.

 On 16 August, it was announced that Best had been stood down from the Newcastle club for not meeting team standards.
-Best had played in the club's loss against Brisbane in round 22 but failed to make the team bus which was heading to the airport the next morning.
+Best had played in the club's loss against Brisbane in Round 22 but failed to make the team bus which was heading to the airport the next morning.

+2023

+In round 18 of the 2023 NRL season, Best scored a hat-trick in Newcastle's 66-0 victory over Canterbury.

+The following day, Best was a surprise selection by New South Wales for game 3 of the 2023 State of Origin series.
+He scored two tries on debut for New South Wales as they won the match 24-10 and avoided a series clean sweep.

+In round 26, Best scored two tries for Newcastle in their 32-6 victory over Cronulla.

+He played a total of 25 games for Newcastle in the 2023 NRL season and scored 13 tries as the club finished 5th on the table.
+Best played in both finals games as Newcastle were eliminated in the second week of the finals by the New Zealand Warriors.

+2024

+Best re-signed with the Newcastle outfit until the end of the 2027 season.
+During game three of the State of Origin decider at Suncorp Stadium, Best scored one of two NSW tries in the game, to win NSW the series.

+Best played 17 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
+They were eliminated in the first week of the finals by North Queensland.